 The film itself carries a satirical undertone aimed at British upper-class snobbery.

-Then there is Eliza Doolittle, whose journey is not only about becoming a better version of herself, but also about confronting Higgins’ misogyny and prejudice head-on.
+Then there is Eliza Doolittle, whose journey is not only about becoming a better version of herself, but also about confronting Higgins’ prejudice head-on.
 If Higgins did not have these flaws, this would be an incredibly short musical… with hardly any music.

 “Romantic” Doesn’t Quite Describe Their Relationship